felixlopz/hubrise-test-task/content/apps/deliveroo/en/push-catalog.md

 To update your menu in Deliveroo, you should have a HubRise catalog first.
 Many apps connected with HubRise, including EPOS solutions, offer the ability to push their menu into HubRise.
 Refer to your EPOS documentation on the HubRise website to verify.

-Alternatively, you can populate a HubRise catalog by pulling your menu from Uber Eats.

-For more information on HubRise catalogs, see [Catalogs](/docs/catalog/).
+Alternatively, you can populate a HubRise catalog by pulling your menu from Uber Eats, or from Deliveroo.
+For more information on Deliveroo pull, see[Pull the Catalog](/apps/deliveroo/pull-catalog).

 ## Manual Catalog Push